c3-e/spark/docs/web-ui.md

 * **Scheduler delay** is the time the task waits to be scheduled for execution.
 * **Peak execution memory** is the maximum memory used by the internal data structures created during shuffles, aggregations and joins.
 * **Shuffle Read Size / Records**.
 Total shuffle bytes read, includes both data read locally and data read from remote executors.
-* **Shuffle Read Fetch Wait Time** is the time that tasks spent blocked waiting for shuffle data to be read from remote machines.
+* **Shuffle Read Blocked Time** is the time that tasks spent blocked waiting for shuffle data to be read from remote machines.
 * **Shuffle Remote Reads** is the total shuffle bytes read from remote executors.
 * **Shuffle Write Time** is the time that tasks spent writing shuffle data.
 * **Shuffle spill (memory)** is the size of the deserialized form of the shuffled data in memory.